-CTC of a company is increased by the consideration received by or accrued to that company for the issue of its shares on or after 1 January 2011.
+CTC of a company is increased by the consideration received by or accrued to that company for the issue of its shares on or after 1 January 2011.39 See f. below for the determination under s 8G of the CTC in respect of shares issued to a non-resident group company under specified circumstances.

-In Ogus v SIR33 the word 'consideration' was held, in the context of donations tax, to mean the quid pro quo given under a reciprocal obligation.
+In Ogus v SIR40 the word 'consideration' was held, in the context of donations tax, to mean the quid pro quo given under a reciprocal obligation.